FME Version

 Introduction

 This article emphasizes the capabilities of the GeometryReplacer transformer, allowing the user to download a selected area.
 The user parameter manager is also highlighted as a key tool in creating a flexible workflow.
 The parameters let the user choose the output point cloud format, output coordinate system, an area of interest to which the results will be clipped, whether or not to split the output, and whether or not to reduce the number of points in the output by using a thinning algorithm.
+Part 1 walks through the workspace creation, and part 2 shows you how to create a workspace app on FME Flow.

 Step-By-Step Instructions